worktheclock/replit.github.io/Teams/projectCopying.md

 4. This is the final link that you can share with others (you can edit it).
 You can also create new links as needed; the old ones will not be removed.
 This is useful if you want to share different projects with different people/teams.
 You can also delete the link so that it can no longer be used.

+5. To import the projects into a new team, open the link you created, then select the team you'd like to update as well as the projects you want to import into the team.

 ![Project Copying](/images/teamsForEducation/copyProjectFour.png)